RicardoEgas/Leaderboard/README.md

 # 📖 [To Do List] <a name="about-project"></a>

-To Do List is a project which consists in giving some basic functionality for adding and removing tasks from a checklist.
+Leaderboard is a project which consists in updating scores fron a player into a leaderboard.

 ## 🛠 Built With <a name="built-with"></a>